OpenStackOnRaPi/ostackinstall/README.md

 $ ping wp.pl
   ```

-7. System upgrade (there is no package unattended-upgrades on debian, so remove can be skipped in this case)
+7. System upgrade (there is no package unattended-upgrades installed on debian, so remove can be skipped in this case)

   ```
 $ sudo apt-get remove unattended-upgrades -y && sudo apt-get update -y && sudo apt-get dist-upgrade -y
   ```

-8. Installs for the use by Ansible
+8. Install for the use by Ansible

   ```
 $ sudo apt-get install sshpass -y